Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

 with $I=\tfrac{1}{\left(2\pi\right)^3}\int d^3p\, f^2$ and $\lambda_0$ a dimensionless parameter characterizing the coupling strength of the theory.
 This model is \textit{exactly solvable} down to a single ordinary differential equation, as was first shown by~\cite{Brewer:2022vkq} by means of the AH framework.
 This model reproduces the scaling exponents $(\alpha,\beta,\gamma) = (-2/3,0,1/3)$ predicted by the canonical ``bottom-up'' thermalization scenario in QCD kinetic theory relevant for heavy-ion collisions in foundational work by Baier, Mueller, Schiff and Son (BMSS)~\cite{Baier:2000sb,Schlichting:2019abc,Berges:2020fwq}, which have since been confirmed by classical-statistical simulations~\cite{Berges:2013fga,Berges:2013eia}.
 Furthermore, it matches the shape $f_s$ of the distribution function along $p_z$, and accounts for the prescaling phenomenon observed in QCD effective kinetic theory (EKT) simulations~\cite{Mazeliauskas:2018yef}.
 Using the AH framework, Ref.~\cite{Brewer:2022vkq} demonstrated that it was possible to map the nonlinear Boltzmann equation~\eqref{eq: FP Bjorken} to a basis in which different components of the distribution function evolve adiabatically, of which the slowest-evolving mode describes the NTFP.

 On the other hand, the notion of QNMs has only recently been established in the context of non-expanding, isotropic NTFPs \cite{DeLescluze:2025jqx}.
-However, near equilibrium, the notion of QNMs is widespread in usage.
+However, near equilibrium, this notion is widespread in usage.
 In particular, in holographic systems black hole QNMs dictate how a small perturbation to the equilibrium state relaxes back to equilibrium~\cite{Horowitz:1999jd,Kovtun:2005ev,Berti:2009kk} --- their analogs in weakly coupled systems are determined by the linearized time evolution operator appearing in the Boltzmann equation.
-The QNMs of NTFPs provide a different perspective on the emergence and approach to universal out-of-equilibrium dynamics.
+The strength of a QNM analysis is that it is based on a linearization around any given state.
+This means the procedure is universal and can in principle always be performed.
+The QNMs of NTFPs provide a different perspective on the emergence of and approach to universal out-of-equilibrium dynamics.